 When the class is taught through the Community Education System, buying materials for the class is a student’s responsibility.
 Otherwise, the cost of materials may or may not be included in the cost of the class.

-Registration is ongoing for the Drawing Landscapes class at Arlington Community Education.
+Registration is ongoing for the Intermediate Drawing class at Arlington Community Education.
 For the details please follow the link here.
+Drawing Landscapes adult class will be scheduled for Summer term at Belmont studio.